signals-protocol/signals-breakout-programs/README.md

 ## Mathematical Background

-The betting cost is calculated based on the following integral:
+The protocol uses an innovative pricing formula based on an integral:

 $$\int_{t=0}^{x} \frac{q+t}{T+t} \, dt = x + (q-T) \ln\left(\frac{T+x}{T}\right)$$

-Where:

-- $q$: Current amount of tokens in the bin
-- $T$: Total supply of tokens in the entire market
-- $x$: Amount of tokens to purchase

-This formula means that the betting cost adjusts according to the market's liquidity.
-The more popular an interval is, the higher the cost to bet on it.

-### Math Core

-The mathematical functions are implemented in a separate `math-core` crate that you can find in the `programs/range-bet-program/math-core` directory.
-This crate can be compiled both for on-chain use (BPF) and as a WASM module for client-side applications.
-For more details, see the [Math Core README](programs/range-bet-program/math-core/README.md).
+Where $q$ is the current bin quantity, $T$ is the total supply, and $x$ is the purchase amount.
+This formula dynamically adjusts costs based on market liquidity, making popular outcomes more expensive.

+For a detailed explanation of the mathematical model, see the [Mathematics Documentation](docs/math.md).

+The implementation is available in the [Math Core](programs/range-bet-program/math-core/README.md) crate, which compiles for both on-chain and client-side use.

 ## Architecture

+The protocol consists of several key components working together to enable prediction markets on Solana.
+For detailed architecture documentation, see the [Architecture Guide](docs/architecture.md).

 ### Main Components

-1. **Program State (ProgramState)**:

-   - Management of program owner and market ID sequence
+1. **Program State**: Global program settings and market registry
-   - Tracking of recently closed markets

-2. **Market (Market)**:

-   - Management of market active status and closing status
-   - Setting of tick spacing, min/max tick ranges
-   - Tracking of token quantities by bin and total token supply
-   - Management of collateral balance
-   - Setting of market opening and closing times
+2. **Market**: Individual prediction markets with bins and tick settings

-3. **User Position (UserMarketPosition)**:
+3. **User Position**: User's tokens across different market bins

-   - Tracking of market positions by user
-   - Management of token balances by bin

-4. **Math Core Library**:
-   - Separate crate for mathematical calculations
-   - Implements the core price formula and its derivatives
-   - Supports both on-chain (BPF) and WASM compilation targets
+4. **Math Core**: Pricing formula implementation (available as Rust crate and WASM package)
+5. **Collateral Token Faucet**: Utility program for minting test tokens (development only)

 ### Key Functions

-1. **Market Creation (createMarket)**:

-   - Admin creates a new prediction market
-   - Sets tick spacing, min/max tick range, closing time

-2. **Token Purchase (buyTokens)**:

-   - Users bet on various bins
+1. **Market Creation**: Create new prediction markets with customizable parameters
-   - Betting cost calculation through the $(q+t)/(T+t)$ integral formula
+2. **Token Purchase**: Bet on market outcomes using the $(q+t)/(T+t)$ integral pricing formula

-3. **Market Closing (closeMarket)**:
+3. **Market Closing**: Close markets and set winning bins

-   - Admin closes the market and sets the winning bin

-4. **Reward Claiming (claimReward)**:
+4. **Reward Claiming**: Distribute rewards to winning participants

-   - Token holders of the winning bin claim rewards

-5. **Collateral Withdrawal (withdrawCollateral)**:
-   - Admin withdraws collateral after market closure
+5. **Position Management**: Transfer positions between users and withdraw collateral

 ## Getting Started